Comment on page

 - If your app was on immediate release and you switch it to scheduled release, the platform for your app will shift to the last release that all scheduled release apps received, meaning your app may move backwards to a slightly older version of the codebase.

 - Please be cautious using very newly rolled out features if you intend to switch from scheduled to immediate release imminently.

-All apps on the Enterprise plan are on a different release tier called "dedicated release".
+All apps on the Enterprise plan with dedicated hardware are on a different release tier called "dedicated release".
 In fact, dedicated instances have full control over when new Bubble code is applied to their instance.
 Dedicated users will see a special icon towards the upper right of their editor to manage the Bubble engine version their instance is running.